Do-it-yourselfers inspire hardware renaissance in Silicon Valley

-SAN FRANCISCO In the shadow of Internet monoliths such as Facebook, Google and Twitter, it's easy to forget that Silicon Valley got its start from hard-scrabble tinkerers building radios, microchips and other devices.
+SAN FRANCISCO In the shadow of Internet monoliths such as Facebook (FB.O), Google (GOOGL.O) and Twitter (TWTR.N), it's easy to forget that Silicon Valley got its start from hard-scrabble tinkerers building radios, microchips and other devices.

 Now, a proliferation of high-tech but affordable manufacturing tools and new sources of funding are empowering a generation of handy entrepreneurs and laying the foundation for a hardware renaissance.